-Irrespective of whether your child is in school (as a child of a key worker for example) or learning from home, we teach the same curriculum remotely as we do in school.
-Providing access to a variety of materials remotely, we endeavour to offer a broad and balanced online curriculum, broadly in line with the curriculum we would ordinarily deliver in school.
+Irrespective of whether your child is in school, or learning from home, we teach the same curriculum remotely as we do in school.
+Providing access to a variety of materials remotely, we endeavor to offer a broad and balanced online curriculum, broadly in line with the curriculum we would ordinarily deliver in school.